-You do not need to re-apply annually if your child already receives them.
-Your claim will continue unless you have a change in circumstances.
+- You do not need to re-apply annually if your child already receives free school meals.
+Your claim will continue until your child leaves school unless you have a change in circumstances.

 What happens next?

-We check free school meals eligibility using an online checking system, provided by the Department for Education.
+We will check your benefits eligibility using an online checking system provided by the Department for Education.
 This system links with your benefit provider and confirms whether or not you are eligible for free school meals.
 It does not provide us with any other information.

-- Income Support, Income-based Jobseeker's Allowance and Income-related Employment Support Allowance or Pension Credit (Guarantee Credit) please provide a copy of a recent Department for Work and Pensions (DWP) or Jobcentre letter granting the benefit.
+- If you receive Income Support, Income-based Jobseeker's Allowance and Income-related Employment Support Allowance or Pension Credit (Guarantee Credit) please provide a copy of a recent Department for Work and Pensions (DWP) or Jobcentre letter granting the benefit.
 This must be dated within 28 days of the application.

-- Child Tax Credit and Working Tax Credit - please supply a copy of your most recent HM Revenue and Customs Tax Credit award notice (TC602).
+- If you receive Child Tax Credit and Working Tax Credit - please supply a copy of your most recent HM Revenue and Customs Tax Credit award notice (TC602).

-We will also accept photocopies signed and stamped as seen by your school's secretary and returned to us via the schools' post system.
+We will also accept photocopies signed and stamped as seen by a member of school staff and returned to us via the schools' post system.

 What if I don't have any of these forms of proof?